CSCfi/csc-user-guide/docs/apps/julia.md

 For questions about the features of Julia language, we refer we recommend the official [documentation](https://docs.julialang.org) and the [discourse](https://discourse.julialang.org/) channel.

-### Using package manager in Julia
+### Using the package manager
-The stadard method for installing Julia packages is to use the package manager, `Pkg`, from standard library.
+The standard method for installing Julia packages is to use the package manager, `Pkg`, from standard library.
 In Julia, we can import it as follows:

 ```julia